-- Then you need an ‘organization‘ – a group of people who act as the general staff that answer questions, and propose ideas on how to implement, how to transition and how to raise the cost of the status quo so that the transition is preferable to the uncertainty and instability.
+- Then you need an ‘organization‘ – a group of people who act as the general staff that answers questions and propose ideas on how to implement, how to transition and how to raise the cost of the status quo so that the transition is preferable to the uncertainty and instability.

 We live in the most fragile time in history.
 It no longer takes masses in the streets to bring about revolution.
 It takes a small number of people to increase the friction of daily life.
 It has never been easier to create a revolution.
 Our people just need a plan, moral authority, and something to demand.

-To bring out a revolution one must provide it to them.
+To bring out a reformation or revolution one must provide it to them.

 A Moral License.
 A Set of Demands.
 A Plan of Transition.
 A Means of altering the status quo.

 To achieve these goals we submit these demands to a candid world.